 A few hints:

-- Head to the Singing Beach in the off-season: before Memorial Day or after Labor Day (but keep in mind the parking lot is reserved for town residents only during the off-season).
+- Head to the Singing Beach in the off-season: before Memorial Day or after Labor Day (but keep in mind the parking lot is reserved for town residents only during the off-season)

 Meet the Artists at the Rocky Neck Art Colony

 There are three dozen artists who welcome visitors to their galleries at Gloucester's Rocky Neck Art Colony, and chatting with them about their work and inspiration is as much a part of the experience as strolling in and out of each studio and shopping for everything from affordable gifts to singular works to adorn a home or workspace.
-While their work may be divergent, these artists share a passion for place and a desire to make their creations accessible to a larger audience.Continue to 8 of 10 below.
+While their work may be divergent, these artists share a passion for place and a desire to make their creations accessible to a larger audience.

-There are more than 30 antique shops along Route 133 in Essex, Massachusetts, a North Shore town that's just a 45-minute drive from downtown Boston.
+There are more than 30 antique shops along Route 133 in Essex, a North Shore town that's just a 45-minute drive from downtown Boston.

-As of 2016, admission to the refuge is $5 per car ($2 per person if you arrive on foot or bikes), and on busy weekends, you'll need to arrive early, as there is a limit to the number of vehicles that can enter the protected property.
+Plum Island is home to the Parker River National Wildlife Refuge, a terrific birding spot with its own pristine beaches to explore.
+On busy weekends, you'll need to arrive early because there is a limit to the number of vehicles that can enter the protected property.
 In the summer, you'll be able to spot magnificent shorebirds without leaving your car.
 Parker River Wildlife Refuge is also a great place to observe songbirds during spring and fall migrations.